farooqashar/otrace-v1/README.md

 ### Running Locally

-After cloning the repository, install the relevant required packages via `npm install`.
+After cloning the repository, install the relevant required packages via `pip install`.
 After this, create a local `.env` file that has the credentials for the Firebase database and the credentials for the Mock Authorized User.
 The database credentials can be acquired by emailing ipri-contact@mit.edu.
 After this and `cd`-ing to the project directory, run the following command and go to the `localhost` url it spins the API on.

 `
 py -m uvicorn main:app --reload